harunou/to-flow-generator-function/README.md

 [![codecov](https://codecov.io/github/harunou/to-flow-generator-function/branch/main/graph/badge.svg?token=1WTYGPJ8N5)](https://codecov.io/github/harunou/to-flow-generator-function)

 Converts a promise-returning function to a generator-returning one.
-This is intended to allow for usage of type-safe yield inside MobX flow wrapper.
+This is intended to allow for the usage of type-safe yield inside a MobX flow wrapper.

 ## Parameters